-Inserting Latch Plate into Buckle
+Inserting Latch Plate Into Buckle

 - A belt that is worn under your arm is dangerous.
-Your body could strike the inside surfaces of the vehicle in a collision, increasing head and neck injury.
+Your body could strike the inside surfaces of the vehicle in an accident, increasing head and neck injury.
 A belt worn under the arm can cause internal injuries.
 Ribs aren't as strong as shoulder bones.
-Wear the belt over your shoulder so that your strongest bones will take the force in a collision. - A shoulder belt placed behind you will not protect you from injury during a collision.
+Wear the belt over your shoulder so that your strongest bones will take the force in a collision. - A shoulder belt placed behind you will not protect you from injury during an accident.
 You are more likely to hit your head in a collision if you do not wear your shoulder belt.
 The lap and shoulder belt are meant to be used together.

 4. Position the lap belt across your thighs, below your abdomen.
 To remove slack in the lap belt portion, pull up on the shoulder belt.
 To loosen the lap belt if it is too tight, tilt the latch plate and pull on the lap belt.
-A snug belt reduces the risk of sliding under the belt in a collision.
+A snug belt 2 reduces the risk of sliding under the belt in an accident.

-Positioning the Lap Belt
+Positioning The Lap Belt

-- A lap belt worn too high can increase the risk of internal injury in a collision.
+- A lap belt worn too high can increase the risk of internal injury in an accident.
 The belt forces won't be at the strong hip and pelvic bones, but across your abdomen.
-Always wear the lap belt as low as possible and keep it snug. - A twisted belt can't do its job properly.
+Always wear the lap belt as low as possible and keep it snug. - A twisted belt will not protect you properly.
 In a collision, it could even cut into you.
 Be sure the belt is straight.
 If you can't straighten a belt in your vehicle, take it to your authorized dealer immediately and have it fixed. - 5.
 Position the shoulder belt on your chest so that it is comfortable and not resting on your neck.
 The retractor will withdraw any slack in the belt.